arangodb/docs-hugo/site/content/3.12/deploy/in-the-cloud.md

 ---
-title: Deploying Options in the _Cloud_
+title: Deploying ArangoDB in the cloud
 menuTitle: In the Cloud
 weight: 35
 description: ''